The Swellers: Band history

-It was announced April 22, 2011, through Alternative Press that the new album titled Good For Me would be released on June 14, where one of the new tracks called "Best I Ever Had" could be streamed.
+It was announced April 22, 2011, through Alternative Press that their new album, titled Good For Me, would be released on June 14, where one of the new tracks called "Best I Ever Had" could be streamed.

-In April 2012 they announced their departure from the Fueled by Ramen label.
-They would release a 7" (Vehicle City Blues) on Side One Dummy Records.
+In April 2012, they announced their departure from the Fueled by Ramen label.
+They released a 7" (Vehicle City Blues) on Side One Dummy Records.

 On October 16, The Swellers self-released an EP entitled Running Out Of Places To Go.
 It is composed of five songs that the band recorded and produced independently.

-The Swellers signed to No Sleep Records in May 2013 and announced in August 2013 that they would be releasing their 4th full length, The Light Under Closed Doors, on October 29.
+The Swellers signed to No Sleep Records in May 2013 and announced in August 2013 that they would be releasing their 4th full-length, The Light Under Closed Doors, on October 29.

 On April 15, 2014, The Swellers announced via Facebook their release of "B-sides and Rarities."

-On June 24, 2014 they announced via Facebook and Twitter that they would be breaking up and booking farewell shows.
+On June 24, 2014, they announced via Facebook and Twitter that they would be breaking up and booking farewell shows.

-In February and March 2015, the band performed at Soundwave (Australian music festival).
+In February and March 2015, the band performed at Soundwave.
 On May 1, 2015, they played their last show at Groezrock.

+In May 2024, The Swellers released a compilation album on all streaming platforms called B-sides and Rarities.
+The reimagined compilation album included b-side tracks from Good For Me, Ups and Downsizing, Vehicle City Blues, Running Out Of Places To Go, Montreal Screwjob, and their full acoustic catalog.